-In addition to this, the more traditional requirements for an EMR still stand.
+In addition to this, the traditional security goals for any still stand: confidentiality, integrity and availability.
 In the earlier days of medical record systems, there was a lack of clear security policies for these kinds of systems, as a consequence of little awareness of the ethical and legal duties for medical data protection.
 Anderson (1996) presented a security policy model for clinical information systems, consisting of nine principles.
 In the next paragraph, the relevance of these principles and other frameworks for accountability on access and validation of entries in medical systems will be explored.